 Do the New Rules Apply to Your Construction Company?

 The answer is likely yes.
 Any business following Generally Accepted Accounting Principles (GAAP) are required to implement the new requirement.
-Contractors who need bonding and therefore CPA prepared financial statements will be subject to these requirements.
+Contractors who need Contract Surety Bonds and therefore CPA prepared financial statements will be subject to these requirements.

 Pro Tip: The biggest impact of these changes is going to be to lessees.
 The lessor won’t see significant changes to the lease accounting practices they have in place.